kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress2gateway/lbc_migrate_reference.md

-# Migrate from Ingress

-!!! warning "Under Development"
-    This tool is under active development.
-    Features may change, and not all annotation translations are implemented yet.
+# Migration Tool (lbc-migrate)

-`lbc-migrate` is a CLI tool that helps migrate AWS Load Balancer Controller (LBC) Ingress resources to Gateway API equivalents.
+`lbc-migrate` is a CLI tool that translates AWS Load Balancer Controller (LBC) Ingress resources to Gateway API equivalents.
 It reads Ingress, Service, IngressClass, and IngressClassParams resources from YAML/JSON files or a live Kubernetes cluster, translates annotations to Gateway API CRD fields, and writes the output manifests.

-## Prerequisites

-- The Gateway API CRDs must be installed in your cluster at a compatible version before applying the generated manifests.
-See the [Gateway API installation guide](https://gateway-api.sigs.k8s.io/guides/getting-started/#installing-gateway-api) and the [AWS LBC Gateway API documentation](gateway.md) for supported versions.
-- The tool assumes input Ingress resources are valid and currently working with the AWS Load Balancer Controller.
-It does not re-validate Ingress annotations or enforce the same constraints as the ingress controller (e.g., ALB rule limits, mutually exclusive annotation combinations).
-If an Ingress has invalid or conflicting annotations, the output may be incorrect or incomplete without warning.
+For the end-to-end migration workflow, see **[Migrate from Ingress to Gateway API](migrate_from_ingress.md)**.

 ## Installation